The Fear of a Missing Wallet: A Reflection on Immigrant Rights and Due Process

 “Legal” vs. “Illegal” Is a Moral Cop-Out

+We cannot keep listening only to media soundbites.
 We need to listen to the people on the ground.

 Due Process Is Not Optional.
 It Is Foundational.